-We also recognize that making a difference when it comes to environmental issues requires more than just a knowledge of the science.
-In the real world, environmental problems involve issues of law, ethics, public policy, communication and business.
+Making a difference in the environment requires more than just scientific knowledge.
+Environmental problems involve law, ethics, public policy, communication and business.

-At Susquehanna, you will develop a holistic, applied approach to solving environmental problems.
-You'll understand the science behind climate change, learn about the laws and regulations important to the environment and study energy resources.
-But you also have incredible leeway to pursue classes in a vast number of other areas.
+At Susquehanna, you'll develop a holistic, applied approach to solving environmental challenges.
+You'll understand the science behind climate change, learn about environmental laws and regulations, and study energy resources.

 - A biology class in sustainable food systems